wehlutyk/thesis/content/4-discussion.md

 ]
 and we see no reason to consider a priori that the two approaches would be incompatible.

-In current practice however, the fact that CAT gives so much autonomy to a contentful notion of representation encourages empirical approaches to use a code model and give context a minimal role (i.e. consider that a representation is an encoding of some content).
+In current practice however, the fact that CAT gives so much autonomy to a contentful notion of representation encourages empirical approaches to use a code model and give context a minimal role (i.e. consider that a representation is a direct encoding of some content).
 Most applications thus strip down the context-dependence of CAT, thereby obviating the need for Relevance Theory in the first place.
 By not seeing that the contents of a representation are inherently contextual and constructed in interaction, one reduces the cultural evolution process to a simple accumulation of interpretations that do not rely on context: such a simple model depicts representations as being straightforwardly interpreted into mental versions (with some degree of transformation through reconstruction) then produced anew as public versions (again with some degree of transformation), and the circulation and transformation of representations creates a dynamical system with attractors.
-As we just saw, both the Enactive approach and RT show that taking context into account is necessary and that it drastically changes the picture.
+As we just saw, both the Enactive approach and RT show, first, that taking context into account is necessary, and second, that doing so drastically changes the picture.
 The fact that it is possible to easily degrade CAT into a code model theory also suggests that integrating it with an approach to meaning might require some amendments.
 We thus see great value in contrasting and possibly combining the two approaches to replace the naive code model that is used in many applications of CAT.
 In practice, attempting to apply these two approaches will also let us explore if the theory must be amended in order to fully take the situatedness of meaning into account.